Deep Latent Variable Model based Vertical Federated Learning with Flexible Alignment and Labeling Scenarios: Maximizing Conditional Likelihood through Two-Stage Training

-The two-stage optimization process can be also interpreted in terms of feature learning.
+\paragraph{Interpretation as Feature Learning} The two-stage training process can be also interpreted in terms of feature learning.
 In this view, the first step (maximizing $p_{\Theta_g}(\bm{x}^{obs})$) serves as a pretraining phase where the generative model learns a robust representation of the feature space.
 Once this representation is well-learned, the second step leverages this generative model to facilitate the maximization of $p_{\Theta}(y| \bm{x}^{obs})$, improving the conditional prediction.